Skip to content

 • Ticket Group B (teaching assistants/other staff)

-Each ticket price is linked to the registration form.
-Thanks to the system, the correct prices and combinations are calculated automatically, without Emma having to adjust them manually.
+For each ticket, the price is linked to the registration form.
+Thanks to the system, the correct prices and combinations are automatically calculated, without Emma having to check them manually.

-She also adds an early bird scenario.
-Until July 31, regular tickets are €2 cheaper.
-On August 1, the system automatically switches to the regular price
+In addition, she adds an early bird scenario.
+Up to and including July 31st, the regular tickets are €2 cheaper.
+On August 1st, the system automatically switches to the regular price.

 Website

-The event gets its own website with information about the program, location, and speakers.
+The website Emma will create will focus on providing information about the program, the location, and the speakers.

 • Participants can log in to the website to view their personal details and invoices.

-• Emma also embeds a YouTube video on the website to give visitors a first impression of VIO2025.
+• Emma also adds a YouTube video to the website to give a preview of the atmosphere at VIO-LIVE from the previous year.

 Email settings